dsolis2/python_programs/average-1/README.md

 # python_programs
-This program finds the average of integer numbers.The user enters the coun of numbers to be avearaged, then is prompted to enter the intergers to be averaged.
+The program will prompt the user to enter the number of integers to be avaraged.
+Then the user will enter an integer up to the count entered and find the average of the numbers entered.